mgkumar138/mgkumar138.github.io/README.md

 <a href="http://camilolibedinsky.com/">Camilo Libedinsky</a>.
 <br>
 <br>
-I completed my B.Sc in Life Sciences in 2017 at the National University of Singapore where I worked on Brain-Computer Interfaces to control wheelchair using either human EEG or macaque intracortical spike data.
+I completed my B.Sc in Life Sciences in 2017, University Scholars Programme (USP) and Special Programme in Science (SPS) at the National University of Singapore.
+My Honors project was to improve Brain-Computer Interfaces to control wheelchair using either human EEG or macaque intracortical spike data.
 <br>
 <br>
 Besides research, I co-founded <a href="https://nugen.ai">Nugen.ai</a> that hopes to characterize